NyNaNr/randomNameApp/README.md

-## Random Name App: randomly displaying names from the input list you provide
+## Random Name App:displaying names randomly from the input list you provide

 ## DEMO